-- A6.1 Batting side is the side currently batting, whether or not play is in progress. - A6.2 Member of the batting side is one of the players nominated by the captain of the batting side, or any authorised replacement for such nominated player. - A6.3 The striker is the batsman who receives the ball delivered by the bowler. - A6.4 The non-striker is the batsman whose ground is at the bowler's end when the ball is delivered. - A6.5 A Batter's ground at each end of the pitch, the whole area of the field of play behind the popping crease is the ground at that end for a batter. - A6.6 Original end is the end where a batter was when the ball came into play for that delivery.
+- A5.2 Bowler's end umpire is the umpire who is standing at the bowler's end (see A4.4) for the current delivery. - A5.3 Striker's end umpire is the umpire who is standing at the striker's end (see A4.3), to one side of the pitch or the other, depending on their choice, for the current delivery. - A5.4 Umpires together agree applies to decisions which the umpires are to make jointly, independently of the players. - A6 Batters (including references to batsman/batsmen) - A6.1 Batting side is the side currently batting, whether or not play is in progress. - A6.2 Member of the batting side is one of the players nominated by the captain of the batting side, or any authorised replacement for such nominated player. - A6.3 The striker is the batsman who receives the ball delivered by the bowler. - A6.4 The non-striker is the batsman whose ground is at the bowler's end when the ball is delivered. - A6.5 A batter's ground at each end of the pitch, the whole area of the field of play behind the popping crease is the ground at that end for a batter. - A6.6 Original end is the end where a batter was when the ball came into play for that delivery. - A6.7 Wicket he has left is the wicket at the end where a batter was at the start of the run in progress. - A6.8 A batting position is the position and posture adopted by the striker to receive a ball delivered by the bowler.
+A normal batting position is one from which a striker could be reasonably expected to defend his wicket.

-- A6.7 Wicket batter has left is the wicket at the end where the batter was at the start of the run in progress. - A6.8 A batting position is the position and posture adopted by the striker to receive a ball delivered by the bowler.
-A normal batting position is one from which a striker could be reasonably expected to defend his wicket. - A6.9 For the purposes of these Laws, waist height is defined as the point at which the top of the batter's trousers would conventionally be when the striker is standing upright at the popping crease.
+A6.9 For the purposes of these Laws, waist height is defined as the point at which the top of the batsman's trousers would conventionally be when he is standing upright at the popping crease.